Latest Beam (BEAM) News Update

 View original post

-What this means: This is bullish for BEAM because staking reduces circulating supply and incentivizes long-term holding, potentially stabilizing prices.
-Over 8.3% of the circulating supply is now locked.
+What this means: This is bullish for BEAM because staking reduces circulating supply while signaling community commitment to network security.
+With ~8.4% of circulating supply locked, it could create upward pressure if demand rises.

 Conclusion